 - Sunset State Beach is - as Goldilocks might say - "just right."
 You can set up camp under shady pine trees and be on the beach in just a minute or two.
 It's 16 miles south of Santa Cruz.
 To get all the details, use our handy tips to find out how to snag one of those in-demand campsites, in the Sunset State Beach Camping Guide.

 North of San Francisco along Highway One, you'll find some of California's most jaw-dropping scenery.
 Use this guide Highway One north of San Francisco to see what it's like, and you'll be running out to pack up the car right away.

-If you set out driving, you'll find cliffs plunging straight into the sea and dramatic "sea stack" rock formations offshore, but few beaches and even fewer places where you can camp at one.
+As you drive, you'll find cliffs plunging straight into the sea and dramatic "sea stack" rock formations offshore, but few beaches and even fewer places where you can camp at one.
 These are the spots where you can go beach camping in Northern California, in order from south to north.

-Sonoma Coast State Beach and Gold Bluffs are both state parks, and if you have never used their camping reservation system, you'll find it frustrating and with so many rules that it would make a Supreme Court Justice's head swim.
-But don't worry, I've got your back, and you can find out how to use it in this guide to California State Park Reservations.
+Sonoma Coast State Beach and Gold Bluffs are both state parks, and if you have never used the state park camping reservation system, you'll find it frustrating and with so many rules that it would make a Supreme Court Justice's head swim.
+But don't worry, you can find out how to use it in this guide to California State Park Reservations.

 - Sonoma Coast State Beach is a state beach with three campgrounds under the administration of the same state park.
 They accommodate RV's up to 31 feet long.
 The park is located between Jenner and Bodega Bay on Highway One, at least two hours' drive from San Francisco.
 This part of the coast has some of California's most dramatic coastal scenery, with massive rock formations offshore and crashing waves.